Electric Rates & Fees

-Our residential electric rate is $0.0828 per kilowatt hour (kWh) plus the monthly Power Cost Adjustment.
-Included in your rate is a $35 per month Service Charge to help pay for fixed costs such as the poles, wires, meter, transformer, generating capacity and other items needed to ensure that electric service is available when you need it.
+Effective September 2023, our residential electric rate is $0.1004 per kilowatt hour (kWh) plus the monthly Wholesale Power Cost Adjustment**.
+Included in your rate is a $45 per month Service Charge to help pay for fixed costs such as the poles, wires, meter, transformer, generating capacity and other items needed to ensure that electric service is available when you need it.
 The Power Cost Adjustment fluctuates monthly based on our generating fuel cost and our power supply demand cost.
 The Power Cost Adjustment amount is listed each month near the upper right corner of your electric bill.
-The total average is typically around $0.10 per kWh plus the $35 service charge.

 So let’s combine all that and calculate an example bill.
 Let’s say you used 1,300 kWh and the current month’s Power Cost Adjustment is $0.015.
 Here is your total due:

 1,300 kWh x $0.015 = $19.50